/**

 * types.

-If you specify AllowedInstanceTypes
+If you specify AllowedInstanceTypes, you can't

-* specify ExcludedInstanceTypes
+* specify ExcludedInstanceTypes.

 Default: All instance * types